ctdean/iter/README.md

 `(continue nlevels)`

-Like the C Language `continue`, skip the this step in the iteration of the current loop.
+Like the C Language `continue`, skip  this step in the iteration of the current loop.

 If `nlevels` is given and we are in a nested loop, continue with the loop that many levels out.